enaml-ops/concourse-deploy-cloudfoundry/README.md

     cp deployment-props-sample.json deployment-props.json
     ```

 1. Edit `deployment-props.json`, adding the appropriate values.
+This file is used to populate a `vault` hash.
+It holds the BOSH credentials for both `omg` (username/password) and the Concourse `bosh-deployment` (UAA client) resource.  `omg` will also read other key/value pairs added here, matching them to command-line arguments.
+For example, to add the `omg` plugin parameter `--syslog-address`, you could add `"syslog-address": "10.150.12.10"` here rather than modifying the manifest generation script in `ci/tasks`.

     ```
     $EDITOR deployment-props.json